Red, theory; black, fact

 The underlying reality is proposed to be a small-world network, whose nodes are our elementary particles and whose links ("edges" in graph theory) are seen collectively as the fields around those particles.

-This network is a crude approximation to scale-free, but is structurally only a recursion of three generations (with a fourth in the process of forming), each comprised of two sub-generations, and not an infinite regress.
-The first generation to form after the big bang was a bunch of triangular networks that we call baryons.
+This network would be a crude approximation to a scale-free network (fractal network), but is only a recursion of three generations (with a fourth in the process of forming), each comprised of two sub-generations, and not an infinite regress.
+The first generation to form after the big bang was triangular networks that we call baryons.
 In the next generation, they linked up to form the networks underlying light atomic nuclei.
 These, and individual protons, were big enough to stably bond to single nodes (electrons) to form the network version of atoms.
-Above the atomic/molecular/electromagnetic level, further super-clustering took on the characteristics of gravitation, whose hallmark seems to be rotation.
-At the grandest cosmological scales, we may be getting into a fourth "force" that produces the foamy structure of galaxy distribution.
+Above the atomic/molecular/electromagnetic level, further super-clustering took on the characteristics of gravitation.
+At the grandest cosmological scales, we may be seeing a fourth "force" that produces the foamy structure of galaxy distribution.
 The observations attributed to the presence of dark matter may be a sign that, at the intra-galactic scale, the nature of the "fields" is beginning to shift again.

 I conjecture that throughout this clustering process, a continuous thermal-like agitation was running through all the links, and especially violent spikes in the agitation pattern could rupture links not sufficiently braced by other, parallel links.
 This would have been the basis of a trial-and error process of creation of small-world characteristics.
 The nature of the different "forces" we seem to see at different scales would be entirely conditioned by the type of clusters the links join at that scale, because cluster type would condition the opportunities for network stabilization by cooperative bracing.

 Formation and rupture of links would correspond to the quantum-mechanical phenomenon of wave-function collapse, and the endless converging, mixing, and re-diverging of the heat signals carried by the network would correspond to the smooth, reversible time-evolution of the wave-function between collapses.
-The experience of periodic motions would arise from resonances in closed paths embedded in the network.
-When you see the moon move across the sun in an eclipse, <11-27-2020: no net links are being made or broken; the whole spectacle somehow arises by an energetically balanced creation and rupture of links.>
+The experience of periodic motions would arise from heat recirculation in closed paths embedded in the network.

-05-01-2021: At this point, an improved theory of oscillations can be offered: Oscillating systems feature 4 clusters and thus 4 integrators connected in a loop to form a phase-shift oscillator.
-These integrators could be modeled as a pair of masses connected by a spring ( = 2 integrators) in each of the observer and observed systems ( = 2 x 2 = 4 integrators).
+Oscillating systems may feature 4 clusters and thus 4 integrators connected in a loop to form a phase-shift oscillator.
+These integrators could be modeled as a pair of masses connected by a spring ( = 2 integrators) in each of the observer and observed systems (2 x 2 = 4 integrators).

 Motion and gravity

-11-30-2020: Motion would be an energetically balanced breaking of links on one side of a cluster and making of links on the other.
+Motion would be an energetically balanced breaking of links on one side of a cluster and making of links on the other side.
 This could happen on a hypothetical background of spontaneous, random link making and breaking.
-Acceleration in a gravitational "field" would happen if more links are coming in from one side than the opposite side.
+Acceleration in a gravitational field would happen if more links are coming in from one side than the opposite side.
 More links will correspond to a stronger mutual bracing effect, preferentially inhibiting link breaking on that side.
-This will shift the making/breaking equilibrium toward making on that side, resulting in an acceleration. <12-11-2020: The universal gravitational constant G could be interpreted as expressing the probability of a link spontaneously forming between any two nodes per unit of time.>
+This will shift the making/breaking equilibrium toward making on that side, resulting in an acceleration.
+The universal gravitational constant G could be interpreted as expressing the probability of a link spontaneously forming between any two nodes per unit of time.

-03-06,07-2021: That the universe is spatially at least three-dimensional can be reduced to a rule that links do not cross.
-Why the minimum dimensionality permitted by this rule is the one we observe remains to be explained.
+That the universe is spatially at least three-dimensional can be reduced to a rule that links do not cross.
+Why the minimum dimensionality permitted by this rule is the one we observe remains unexplained and is a limitation of the present theory.

 Momentum